Leighton Buzzard Light Railway: Preservation

-The route
+Route

 The line is unusual as it runs mostly through modern housing built since the 1970s, although the last half mile runs through countryside.
 There are open level crossings for which trains stop.

 The railway began at Grovebury Sidings, where sand trains unloaded into washers and the sand was shipped to standard-gauge trains on the Dunstable branch or to road.
 The sidings and industrial plant at Grovebury were replaced with an industrial estate in the early 1970s.

 Trains from Grovebury crossed Billington Road by a level crossing and worked up a steep grade to Page's Park.
 Here a branch line south connected to the line's main engineering workshop and the Pratt's Pit quarry.
-In 2006 Page's Park forms the southern terminus of the heritage railway.
+In preservation, Page's Park forms the southern terminus of the heritage railway.

-From Page's Park the line curves north towards a summit at Red Barn.
-From there it descends at 1 in 60 (1.7%) before climbing again to cross Stanbridge Road.
+From Page's Park the line curves north towards a summit at The Vyne (known locally as 'Red Barn' - the site formerly having a red barn upon it).
+From there it descends at 1 in 60 (1.7%) before climbing again to cross Stanbridge Road very near the former site of RAF Stanbridge.
 On the left is the site of Marley's Tile Works, now a housing estate, which was connected to the railway for most of its existence.
 The line descends Marley's Bank at a maximum of 1 in 25 (4%).
 Loaded sand trains to Grovebury Sidings often needed a banking locomotive.

-At the bottom of Marley's Bank the line turns sharply north and runs along the level to Leedon Loop.
+At the bottom of Marley's Bank the line turns sharply north and runs along the level to Leedon Loop where trains can pass, utilising the Absolute Block system.
 The line here passes through housing.
-After Leedon, the railway crosses Hockliffe Road and crosses the Clipstone Brook and begins to climb again on a 1 in 50 (2%) gradient to cross Vandyke Road.
+After Leedon, the railway crosses Hockliffe Road, through the Planets estate, crosses the Clipstone Brook and begins to climb again on a 1 in 50 (2%) gradient to cross Vandyke Road.

 Immediately after crossing Vandyke Road the line curves 90 degrees to Vandyke Junction where there was a passing loop.
 Here the branch line from Chamberlain's Barn and New Trees quarries joined the main line.
-A short section of this branch remains intact although heritage trains do not use it.
-The railway then runs parallel to Vandyke Road, climbing steadily to Bryan's Loop then descending again to cross the Shenley Hill Road.
-The line levels and continues to Stonehenge Works now the engineering workshop of the preserved railway.
+A very short section of this branch remains intact, albeit disconnected from the line, so heritage trains do not use it.
+The railway then runs parallel to Vandyke Road, climbing steadily towards the former site of Bryan's Loop before descending under a newly-built (2023) road bridge providing access to the Chamberlain's Bridge housing estate, climbing away from that to rejoin the original track bed, then descending again to cross the Shenley Hill Road.
+The line levels and continues to Stonehenge Works, now one of the engineering workshops of the preserved railway.
 This is also the northern terminus of modern operations.